YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario03/2_Grafana/README.md

 prom-operator
 ```

-By the way, if you have installed _krew_ & the _view-secret_ plugin (cf[Addenda06](../../../Addendum/Addenda06/)), you could get those secrets decoded in a much simpler way:
+By the way, if you have installed _krew_ & the _view-secret_ plugin (cf. [Addenda06](../../../Addendum/Addenda06/)), you could get those secrets decoded in a much simpler way:
 ```bash
 $ kubectl view-secret -n monitoring prometheus-grafana admin-user; echo admin